Melting snow and heavy rain mean your home is at risk of flooding. Here's how to stay high and dry.

 The most common misconception is a homeowner’s insurance policy covers all the soggy destruction.
 Most don’t.

 And make no mistake: Unless your home is built in the middle of a desert or on top of a mountain, you’re at risk.
-But if you live in a “high-risk” area — check here to see if you do — there’s actually some good news: You have the option to buy insurance through the NFIP, a federal program that’s been around since 1968.
+But if you live in a “high-risk” area there’s actually some good news: You have the option to buy insurance through the NFIP, a federal program that’s been around since 1968.

 So what’s flood insurance get you?
 Like any other kind of policy, it depends on what you pay for…